mp-dries/dotfiles/README.md

 ### Acknowledgement
 Credit where credit is due.
 In v2 a lot of the installation logic is based on the [dotfiles repo of Lowie Huyghe](https://github.com/LowieHuyghe/dotfiles)
+The dotfiles configuration itself is an extension of the [thoughtbot dotfiles](https://github.com/thoughtbot/dotfiles).